SDSU3/MyVacation/README.md

 ## Overview
 ### Description
-As user will register in the app he/she will have the chance to choose the destination where he/she wants to go.
-After that, myVacation will show some recommended places where user can go during his/her vacation and sorted in an organized plan.
+As user will register in the app, the user will have the ability to choose the destination where the user wants to go.
+After that, MyVacation will show some recommended places where the user can go during the vacation, so all the vacation information will be sorted in an organized plan.

 ### App Evaluation
 - **Category:** Travel.